AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 -->
 ## 1. Alerts

-Services for interacting with the ALA Alerts app, including view alert details, unsubscribe from and create an alert.
+Services for interacting with the ALA  <a href="https://alerts.ala.org.au" target="_blank">Alerts</a> app, including view alert details, unsubscribe from and create an alert.

 For full api documentation see <a href="./openapi/index.html?urls.primaryName=alerts">Open API specification</a>